kjoewill/ifr_airports/README.md

 electronic navigation guidance.

 After cloning this repo set your directory to "ifr_airports" and from the command line run "./bin/ifr-airports".
 At this point you will be prompted for a US state name.
 Type in your chosen state at the prompt and hit "enter".
-You will then be presented with a list of poor weather-capable airports in the state.
-Choose an airport and type it's identifier at the prompt and hit "enter" to recive that airport's most recent weather report.
+You will then be presented with a list of poor-weather-capable airports in the state.
+Choose an airport and type it's identifier at the prompt and hit "enter" to receive that airport's most recent weather report.

 ## Development